Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

   {% tabs %} {% tab title="Android" %}

-   * **1. Configuring app in Google Firebase (Android)**: Go to the Google [Firebase Console](https://console.firebase.google.com/) and sign in using your Google Developer credentials.
+   * **Configuring app in Google Firebase (Android)**: Go to the Google [Firebase Console](https://console.firebase.google.com/) and sign in using your Google Developer credentials.
 Add a project and add your app under that project using the application Id that you used in app.
 Read more [here](https://firebase.google.com/docs/android/setup#console) for setting up.

   * Add generated **“google-service.json”** to project and set up the project and module level gradle files.
-Please [refer](https://firebase.google.com/docs/android/setup#console) for setting up gradle files.
+  [Refer](https://firebase.google.com/docs/android/setup#console) for setting up gradle files.

 {% endtab %}

 {% tab title="iOS" %}

-  * Registering app on Apple developer account and generate server certificate.
-[Refer](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns?language=objc for more details.)
+  * Register app on Apple developer account and generate server certificate.
+[Refer](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns?language=objc) for more details.
 {% endtab %} {% endtabs %}

 {% tabs %} { % tab title="Android" % }

-  * **2. Verify Server key is configured in Campaign instance.**
+  * **Verify that Server key is configured in Campaign instance.**

     Ensure that server key is successfully set up in Campaign instance.
     This can be verified in Campaign instance under following section Campaign -> Administrator -> Channels -> Mobile App (AEP SDK).
-    Launch mobile app and check push channel settings, it should say Android key set up success.
+    Launch mobile app and check push channel settings, _it should say Android key set up success_.
 It should look like:

    ![alt text](https://github.com/shivam-tomar-sde/aep-sdks-documentation/blob/push-troubleshooting-document/.gitbook/assets/android_server_key.png "Server key configuration in Android.")